Loaded fries

-Loaded fries is a dish consisting of French fries topped with a combination of cheese, sauces, meat (commonly bacon), and vegetables.
+Loaded fries is a dish consisting of French fries topped with various combinations of cheese, sauces, meat, and/or vegetables.

 Description

 Loaded fries are noted for being a cheap but filling dish.
 They are served with various toppings.
 Common ingredients include cheese, chopped bacon, and garnishes like sliced green onions or jalapeños.
 They are commonly served at Super Bowl parties in the United States.
 Variations of loaded fries based on dishes from Tex-Mex and Indian cuisine are also popular.